Comprehensive Library of Variational LSE Solvers: Framework Components and Usage

 \section{Framework Components and Usage}

 The proposed framework is based on \texttt{PennyLane}~\cite{Bergholm_2022} and implements the routines proposed by Bravo-Prieto et al.~\cite{Bravo_2023}, with the modifications discussed in \cref{subsec:modifiedcost}.
+For training the parameters of the underlying variational circuit, by default an Adam optimizer~\cite{Kingma_2014} with a learning rate of $0.01$ is employed.
+We found this to be the most stable choice for our experiments, but also ensure customizability for varying setups.
+Furthermore, the library allows for defining early-stopping criteria, based on the operational meaning of the cost function~\cite{Bravo_2023}.

-The following section covers the details of the implementation, usage and potential extensions.
+The following sections cover the details of the implementation, usage, and potential extensions.
 An overview of the provided functionalities and respective constraints is provided in~\cref{tab:framework}.
 Additional usage information is also provided in the documentation of \texttt{variational-lse-solver}.